mrfragger/substitcher/README.md

 ### LUTs (lookup tables - color presets)
 - only applicable to video cuts
-- Browse gallery of thumbs to see the 560 LUTs  [here](https://github.com/mrfragger/substitcher/images/lut_thumbs/index.html)
+- Browse gallery of thumbs to see the 560 LUTs
+- download 6MB [here](https://github.com/mrfragger/substitcher/images/SubStitcherLUTs) and open in your browser
 - final encode will include the LUTs that have been encoded in the cuts already

 ![](images/colors.jpg)